 - jointly about the Chair and Vice Chair or

 - the entire governing board or

-- · the majority of the governing board
+- the majority of the governing board

-Stage 1 will be considered by an independent investigator appointed by the governing board.
+Stage 1 will be considered by an independent investigator appointed by the governing board or (<insert Diocese details if appropriate>).
 When concluding their investigation, the independent investigator will provide a formal written response.

 If the complainant is dissatisfied with the outcome at Stage 1, and can clearly state their grounds for doing so, they can escalate the complaint to Stage 2 - a meeting with members of the governing board's complaints committee, which will be formed of three impartial governors, who are available.
-This is the final stage of the complaints procedure.
-It is not appropriate for a staff governor to sit on this committee and it would be unwise to use parent governors, unless the complaint is about a service the school provides, and does not relate directly to a pupil or members of staff.
+This is the final stage of the complaint's procedure.
+It is not appropriate for a staff governor to sit on this committee, and it would be unwise to use parent governors, unless the complaint is about a service the school provides, and does not relate directly to a pupil or members of staff.

-A request to escalate to Stage 2 must be made to the schools nominated complaints administrator, via the school office, within 10 school days of receipt of the Stage 1 response.
+A request to escalate to Stage 2 must be made to the schools nominated Complaints Administrator, via the school office, within 10 school days of receipt of the Stage 1 response.

-The schools nominated complaints administrator will record the date the complaint is received and opened and acknowledge this with the complainant in writing (by letter or email) within 5 school days.
+The schools nominated Complaints Administrator will record the date the complaint is received and opened and acknowledge this with the complainant in writing (by letter or email) within 5 school days.